Kenneth Copeland: Immunization

-Copeland raised funds for the building of a hangar, upgrading of the runway, and maintenance.
-Copeland's and other televangelists' use of private jets, luxury cars and lavish houses has been widely criticized.
-In 2015, Copeland, in a broadcast alongside fellow televangelist Jesse Duplantis, defended the use of private jets as a necessary part of their ministry.

-Mike Huckabee, a 2008 Republican presidential primary candidate who made six appearances on Copeland's program Believer's Voice of Victory rented KCM's facilities for a fundraiser, which was criticized by the Trinity Foundation.
-As a result of the Huckabee appearances, KCM was one of six ministries investigated in the United States Senate inquiry into the tax-exempt status of religious organizations.
-KCM was one of four that did not co-operate or volunteer to make reforms.
-The investigation did not conclude the Copelands had done anything wrong.

 In 2013, a measles outbreak with 25 confirmed cases in Tarrant County, Texas, was attributed in the press to anti-vaccination sentiments expressed by members of the Copeland Ministries.
 The church denied making any such statements and urged members to get vaccinations, even offering free immunizations through the church itself.
 Pastor Terri Copeland Pearsons, who is Kenneth Copeland's daughter, offered free vaccination clinics and advised those who did not attend one of the clinics to quarantine themselves at home for two weeks.
 In a statement on the church website, Pearsons said she was not against immunizations, but also raised concerns about them.

-"Some people think I am against immunizations, but that is not true, vaccinations help cut the mortality rate enormously.
+Some people think I am against immunizations, but that is not true, vaccinations help cut the mortality rate enormously.
 I believe it is wrong to be against vaccinations.
 The concerns we have had are primarily with very young children who have family history of autism and with bundling too many immunizations at one time.
 There is no indication of the autism connection with vaccinations in older children.
-Furthermore, the new MMR vaccination is without thimerosal (mercury), which has also been a concern to many."
+Furthermore, the new MMR vaccination is without thimerosal (mercury), which has also been a concern to many.